Program Overview

 Program Outcomes/Objectives

-- Graduates from the program will obtain employment as a registered nurse within 12 months of graduation
+2. 80% of ADN graduates will obtain employment as a registered nurse within 12 months of graduation.

-- Graduates of the program will express overall satisfaction with their educational experience at Standard College.
+3. 80% of ADN graduates will express overall satisfaction with their educational experience at Standard College.

 Program Learning Outcomes